bharaths44/ASTRO-ML-Server/README.md

 # Astro Demand Forecasting Server Using Meta's Prophet

-This documentation outlines the process for building, tagging, and deploying Docker images for the Astro-ML project, using Docker and Google Cloud.
+This documentation outlines the process for building, tagging, and deploying Docker images for the Astro-ML project, using Docker and Microsoft Azure.

 ## Prerequisites

 - Ensure you have Docker installed and properly configured on your system.
-- Google Cloud SDK (`gcloud`) is installed and configured with your project.
+- Azure CLI (`az`) is installed and configured with your project.
-- Make sure you are authenticated and have access to the Google Container Registry.
+- Make sure you are authenticated and have access to the Azure Container Registry.

 ---